buttercookie42/SimbaDroid/README.md

 # SimbaDroid

-SimbaDroid is an SMB server for Android, allowing you to access the contents of your storage (both internal storage or an external SD card) from your computer.
+SimbaDroid is an SMB server for Android, allowing you to access the contents of your storage (both internal storage or an external SD card) from your computer via wi-fi.

 Due to Android limitations, this app requires root (as on all Unixoid operating systems, it is not possible to open a port < 1024 otherwise, and the default SMB port is 445 and Windows doesn't work with anything else.)

+Due to [JFileServer](https://github.com/FileSysOrg/jfileserver) limitations, only SMBv1 is supported, which isn't ideal for modern Windows, either, but c'est la vie…

+Since the app is mostly for my private use, at the moment there are no configuration options – shares for the internal storage as well as an external SD card (if one is detected) are set up automatically and are accessible without authentication, so be careful about using this app in public networks.
+I might add some options for configuring your own custom shares and user authentication eventually, but no guarantees as to if and when.

 ## Licenses